Prometee/docker-compose-web/README.md

 Docker Compose for WEB development
 ==================================

+This docker-compose use php-fpm, nginx (HTTP+HTTPS/2), MySQL and Mailhog.

 # Quick start

 Put this repository files in a `.docker` folder in/outside your project or put it a the root of it (default behaviour)